Coeur d’Alene Lake Advisory Committee finalizes list of lake cleanup projects

 • Phase 3: $670,000

-Phase 1 – The three project areas, including Bunker Creek Bioswale, South Hill Street Continuous Deflective Separation structure, and North Hill Street inlet modification and filters are complete.
+Phase 1 – Three project areas are complete: Bunker Creek Bioswale, South Hill Street continuous deflective separation (CDS) structure, and North Hill Street inlet modification and filters.

 Outcome